Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 Another component that is made by the help of [community post](https://mikaberglund.com/2019/12/28/creating-anchor-links-in-blazor-applications/) is the new `Link` component.
 The new component is used for any navigation on your SPA and also for anchor links on landing pages.
 The old `LinkBase` is removed and replaced with `Link` component.
 Please read the [documentation]({{ "/docs/components/link/" | relative_url }}) to learn more.

-There is also a great landing page theme made by [richbryant](https://github.com/richbryant) that can be found on [GitHub](https://github.com/richbryant/SinglePage) and that is using a Blazorise Link component to make it work.
+There is also a great landing page theme made by [@richbryant](https://github.com/richbryant) that can be found on [GitHub](https://github.com/richbryant/SinglePage) and that is using a Blazorise Link component to make it work.

 ### Layout

-Originally this was not going to part of a **v0.9**.
+Originally this was not going to a part of **v0.9**.
 While I was working on provider for AntDesign, I liked how they had special layout component(s) to structure the page.
 I wanted to see how it would translate to Blazorise so I can use it instead of current custom structure in the demo app.
 It worked quite good, but I didn't want to loose too much time working on it, so I just stashed it until later.
 At the same time [@MitchellNZ](https://github.com/MitchellNZ) opened new [ticket](https://github.com/stsrki/Blazorise/issues/700) with the request for the very same component(s).
 So instead, we both agreed for him to join me and to finish the Layout component.
 I must admit without his help this feature would be laying around for a long time.
 As a result it's now part of a **v0.9** and as a bonus with it the entire demo app is structured fully by Blazorise components without any help of native elements or custom CSS.

-You can read more about how to implement the new `Layout` component system on its [documentation](/docs/components/layout) page.
+You can read more about how to implement the new `Layout` component system on its [documentation page](/docs/components/layout).

 ### Radio and Switch